thomashandorf/splitFlapDisplay/Readme.md

 # SplitFlapDisplay

-Welcome to the SplitFlapDisplay project!
 This project simulates the nostalgic mechanical split-flap displays commonly seen in train stations or airports.
 These displays provide a visually appealing way to show text updates dynamically.
+Flaping is animated using CSS transitions.

 ![Example Split Flap Display](example.jpg)